naynecoder/yorm/README.md

 - Your tables contain auto increment ids
 - You don't need complex INNER JOIN queries, just basic CRUD

-Although the Java industry offers very well maintained ORM solutions like Hibernate or Jooq, they tend not work that well with Java Records. **Yorm** on the other side is specifically designed to leverage this Java capability.
+Although the Java industry offers very well maintained ORM solutions like Hibernate or Jooq, they tend not to work that well with Java Records. **Yorm** on the other side is specifically designed to leverage this Java capability.

-Due to the immutable nature of Java Recored, **Yorm** cannot be understood as a persistent ORM.
+Due to the immutable nature of Java Records, **Yorm** cannot be understood as a persistent ORM.
 ## Features

 - No need to generate classes